4C Model of Marketing Mix

-This article provides a practical explanation of the 4C marketing model.
+4c model of marketing mix: this article provides a practical explanation of the 4c model of marketing mix.
 After reading, you’ll understand the basics of this powerful marketing tool.

 In today’s competitive and ever-changing business world, it makes sense to conduct sufficient market research into the wishes and needs of the consumer.
 The results are then used to set company objectives or determine product developments.
 If this is not done sufficiently, the organisation runs a risk when it comes to achieving success following the launch of a product or service.

-Robert Lauterborn introduced the 4C marketing model in 1990 after he declared the traditional 4Ps obsolete.
+Robert Lauterborn introduced the 4c model of marketing mix in 1990 after he declared the traditional 4Ps obsolete.
 However, the 4Ps and 4Cs can be considered as two sides of the same coin.
 One side shows the consumer’s – the buyer’s – perspective.
 The other demonstrates how the marketing mix should be coordinated from the perspective of the organisation – the seller.

 Robert Lauterborn claimed that for exactly this reason, the traditional 4Ps are no longer relevant, and provide no real useful tools for modern marketeers.
 He subsequently developed several variables that he believed to be relevant instead.
 He rejected the product focus of the 4P strategy, which according to him only led to products being introduced that nobody was asking for.
 Instead, he believed consumers’ wishes and needs should be the focus of any business.